FrankSiret/management-gateways/README.md

     yarn install
     ```

 5. Run the server and client, both with only one command.
-But make sure you are again in the root folder
+But make sure you are in the `root` folder

     ```bash
     # Run the client & server with concurrently
     npm run dev
     ```

-    or using two commands separactely
+    or using two commands separately

     ```bash
     # Run the Express server only